We’re here to help

 International Foundation Year students can live on campus in one of Lancaster’s eight college halls of residence, and Pre-Masters Programme students have the option of a range of student accommodation room types conveniently located in Lancaster city centre.
 All options include bills, high-speed wifi, security services, and shared kitchen facilities.
 You may choose to share a bathroom, or have your own.
 All on-campus accommodation options are self-catering.

 You can request accommodation with your application to the International Study Centre.
-When you confirm your place, the accommodation team will contact you with the details to apply for accommodation online.
+When you confirm your place, Central Student Services will contact you with the details to apply for accommodation online.

 Once you have applied, you will be sent a room offer.
 You should then accept by signing and returning the Occupancy Agreement to the University and making all due payments.

-You will need a Tier 4 (Student) visa to study in the UK.
+You will need a Student visa to study in the UK.
 This allows you to stay in the UK for the duration of your course at the International Study Centre.

 The first step is to apply for a place at the International Study Centre.
-Once you have received an offer and paid your CAS payment, you will obtain a Certificate of Acceptance for Studies.
+Once you have received an offer, met the conditions and accepted your place, and paid the required payments, you will obtain a Certificate of Acceptance for Studies (CAS).
 You can apply for your visa online.
 All the steps are outlined here.

 You should apply for your visa early, so that there is enough time for it to be processed.
 Check average visa processing times for your country here.